zwoodfork/PHYS265-spring25/github.md

 7. You now will see an option to push this change via a blue button in the right pane. **Push origin** it will say.
 Go ahead and push this to github now.

+8. For new files, for example in your Lab1 folder, the same story, except new files will have a green square with a green + symbol inside.
+Only add the files that your grader needs to see.
+All other files will stay private on your laptop.

-8. (optional) Create a public README.md file in your own github.com/yourname/yourname repository.
+9. (optional) Create a public README.md file in your own github.com/yourname/yourname repository.
    For example look at my barebones one   https://github.com/teuben/teuben/   but there are many better examples online.

 ## Authentication (advanced)

 This applies to the web interface.

-As of January 2024 github will enforce 2FA (two-factor authentication).
+As of January 2024 github enforces 2FA (two-factor authentication).
 Although you will find everything you need to know to work with github on their website, there are numerous web pages summarizing this.
 One example is on https://swcarpentry.github.io/git-novice/ which covers the all important